“If you want others to be happy, practice compassion.

 33. Give up your seat on the train or bus to an elderly or pregnant person, or someone who looks tired.

 34. Create a craft that can be brought into a local children’s hospital.
 Some ideas include knitted items, quilts and beaded necklaces.
-See one woman’s story about how she uses beads as meaningful symbols of courage (Beads of Courage) to commemorate milestones that sick children achieve in their treatment.
+See one woman’s story about how she uses beads as meaningful symbols of courage (Beads of Courage) to commemorate milestones that sick children achieve during their treatment.

 35. Give up complaining for 21 days and, as a result, become more positive, hopeful and optimistic as the website A Complaint Free World says.
 Not complaining is kind because your positivity will help others to do the same.